John-S4/wp-night-mode/readme.md

 ## Changelog

-### Ver 1.0.0

-* Initial release

-### Ver 1.0.1
+### V. 1.1

+* Forked from markoarula/wp-night-mode
-* Tested on WordPress 4.9.8
+* Tested on WordPress 5.8
-* Fixed issue: toggle button does not work on mobiles and tablet
-* Added cookies so that browsers can know whether the user has switched to night mode or not

-### Ver 1.0.2

-* Added Toggle Style selector in Customizer and 5 different styles of toggle switcher are availabled now

-### Ver 1.0.3

-* Fixed small CSS error
+* A little bit of CSS cleanup

-### Ver 1.0.4

-* Tested on WordPress 5.1.1
-* Tested with Gutenberg
-* Fixed cache issue and tested with plugins: Comet Cache, WP Rocket and Autoptimize
+* Fixed 'prefers-color-scheme' so that it actually now works on all devices - Kudos to @JanBobolz

+- previous releases before this fork -

-### Ver 1.0.5
+### V. 1.0.5

 * Tested on WordPress 5.2.2
 * Added "Night Mode as Default" option (on first website visit user will see Night Mode and can switch to Light Mode)
 * Added `prefers-color-scheme` media query (media query to detect if the user has set their system to use a light or dark color theme)
 * Added "Toggle Size" option (easily change the size of the toggle button)

+### V. 1.0.4

+* Tested on WordPress 5.1.1
+* Tested with Gutenberg
+* Fixed cache issue and tested with plugins: Comet Cache, WP Rocket and Autoptimize

+### V. 1.0.3

+* Fixed small CSS error

+### V. 1.0.2

+* Added Toggle Style selector in Customizer and 5 different styles of toggle switcher are availabled now

+### V. 1.0.1

+* Tested on WordPress 4.9.8
+* Fixed issue: toggle button does not work on mobiles and tablet
+* Added cookies so that browsers can know whether the user has switched to night mode or not

+### V. 1.0.0

+* Initial release